d-mackenzie/platescape/README.md

-# About Chantry
+# About Platescape

-Chantry is an application to help with creating a LEGO(R) mosaic from a given image.
+Platescape is an application to help with creating a LEGO(R) mosaic from a given image.

 ## Features

-### Current Features

-- Load and save the current mosaic configuration as a "project"
-- Basic filtering:
+- Basic image filtering.
-	- Brightness / Contrast
-	- Multiply
-	- Saturation
-- Add, remove, enable and disable filters
-- Dithering selection:
-	- Floyd-Steinberg
+- Three dithering algorithms.
-	- Bayer Matrix
-	- Nearest Colour
-- Specify the baseplate and element to use
+- Specify the baseplate and element to use.
-- Supports up to 20x20 baseplate mosaics
+- Supports up to 20x20 baseplate mosaics.
-- Select the element colours to use
+- Select the element colours to use.
-- Very fast mosaic generation and rendering
-- Export to LDRAW format
+- Export to PNG.

-### Planned Features

-- Re-order filters
-- Filter grouping so they can be enabled and disabled in bulk
-- Save filter settings so you can toggle between different configurations to see which ones generate the best mosaic
+## How to Use

+- Run the program and open an image file.
+- Select a baseplate size and element to use.
-- Manually modify the generated mosaic
+- Select the size of the mosaic you want.
-- Custom palettes of colours to quickly limit to what you have
+- Choose a dithering algorithm:
+	- Nearest Colour:
+		- Works well for images with solid colours.
+	- Bayer Matrix:
+		- Works well for greyscale images, or images with solid colours that don't exactly match LDRAW colours.
+	- Floyd Steinberg:
+		- Works well for photographs.
+- Add and remove filters and adjust the parameters.
-- Configure the available colours
+- Select the colours to use for the final mosaic.
-- Export to other formats
+- Export to PNG:

-## Running the project

-Chantry is built as a single self-contained executable for Windows and MacOS - no installation required.

-## Technology

-Chantry is written in C# (.NET6) and uses AvaloniaUI as the GUI framework.
+	- Select the number of pixels per stud to use.
+	- Turn on or off drawing a circles represening each stud.
+	- One file for the entire mosaic, or a file per baseplate.